-This week marks the two-year anniversary of arguably the greatest night in Emirates Stadium history - when Arsenal beat Barcelona in the first leg of their Champions League last-16 clash.
+This week marks the four-year anniversary of arguably the greatest night in Emirates Stadium history - when Arsenal beat Barcelona in the first leg of their Champions League last-16 clash.

 Here's the story of a magical European night, as told by some of the key figures and fans around the world.